VaneDLA/react-apprenticeship/topics/typescript/readme.md

         let name : string = "Robert";
         let isAwake : boolean = true;

-        // This will throw an error because age most be a number. age = "16"
+        // This will throw an error because age must be a number. age = "16"

         //Arrays are declared by specifying the type plus [] like: